firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email-verification.md

 }
 ```

-Once opened, it triggers a verification email to be sent and awaits for a dynamic link to be received by the app (on supported platforms).
+Once opened, it triggers a verification email to be sent and will wait for a dynamic link to be received by the app (on supported platforms).

 ## Using `EmailVerificatioController`